globusonline/provision/doc/instance_operations.rst

 ::

-	nfs-nis: yes
+	nis: yes
+	filesystem: nfs

-In this option, we are indicating that we want this domain to be set up with an NFS and NIS server.
+With these two options, we are indicating that we want this domain to be set up with an NFS and NIS server.
 This means that all the nodes will have access to a shared filesystem, and will be in the same authentication domain (i.e., the home directories and passwords will be the same in all the hosts in the domain).